robcharlwood/gcp-av/README.md

 * Create a webhook in your Slack account and make a note of the webhook URL.
 * Update the ``terraform/terraform.tfvars`` file with your own details for your google project and slack webhook url.
 * Create a new private Google Cloud Storage bucket called ``gcp-av-terraform``.
-Terraform will store its state here.
+This allows you to store terraform state remotely if working in a team.

 ### Installation locally